jewelsofthought/neshama/site/posts/neshama/truth.md

 modified: 2022-05-02
 ---

-## Truth1
+## Truth

 The only way to rebuild our societies' structures will be to have their foundation, their {[axis mundi](axis_mundi.html)}, built upon Truth.

-Not the static truth of Kings and Idolatry, but the ;dynamic, living Truth of the One.
+Not the static truth of Kings and Idolatry, but the dynamic, living Truth of the One.
+Not the kind of truth that requires information to be classified.

-If the structure is an expression of that Oneness of being, and the reality whithin which we exist, is dealt with in truth&mdash;which means that both the good and the evil is acknowledged&mdash;we may find the road to fulfilment.
+If the protocol of a society is in tune with the Truth of Existence, the Oneness of the Living Presence&mdash;a protocol which acknowledges the difference between good and evil, and responds appropriately&mdash;we may find the road to fulfilment.

-For to build the truth into our foundations, means to acknowledge our human limitations, to fashion systems that respond to the all aspects of the human being, not just those that we want or like, but encompassing also the dark and challenging aspects of both our natures, and the environment in which we live.
+To build the Truth into our foundation, means to acknowledge firstly our dependence on the Awesome Presence of the Divine in Everything.
+Then, acknowledging our human limitations, to fashion systems that respond to the all aspects of the human being, not just those that we want or like, but relating also the dark and challenging aspects of our natures, and that of the nature that surrounds us.

 The only way to root this idea in the world is through prayer, meditation, clear thinking, using the Truth as the chisel with which we engrave the stones of our lives.